hasmhib/unit4-2024/README.md

 11. Sanitations of user input

-## Sources

-### Miguel Grinberg's Flask Mega-Tutorial, Part IV on databases [^1]
-Miguel Grinberg's Flask Mega-Tutorial, Part IV on databases, was crucial for developing the database interactions in my application.
-It provided guidance on setting up and using a database with Flask, including creating models, establishing connections, and performing CRUD operations.
-I adapted and customized code snippets for handling user data, managing table relationships, and executing SQL queries from the tutorial to meet my application's needs.
-The tutorial also offered best practices for database design and query optimization, ensuring efficient and scalable interactions.

-### W3Schools documentations for SQLite [^2]
-The W3Schools SQL tutorial was helpful in understanding and implementing SQL queries for my application.
-It provided clear explanations and examples of CRUD operations, joins, and aggregate functions, which I adapted for handling user data, managing relationships, and counting records in my database.

-### Jinja — Jinja Documentation (3.1.x) [^3]
-The Jinja documentation was essential for understanding how to create dynamic HTML templates in my application.
-It provided clear guidance and examples on using template syntax, control structures, and template inheritance, which I used to build and customize the user interfaces in my project.

-### PyPI documentations for Werkzeug [^4]
-The Werkzeug documentation was instrumental in implementing secure filename handling and request/response management in my application.
-It provided clear examples and best practices that I adapted for securing file uploads and managing HTTP requests and responses effectively.

-### Python Documentation for Os — Miscellaneous Operating System Interfaces [^5]
-The Python os module documentation was crucial for handling file and directory operations in my application.
-It provided detailed information and examples on using functions like ```os.path.join``` , which I used to manage file paths and ensure the existence of directories.

 ## User profile picture
 I decided to allow users to be able to add a profile picture.
 The code below shows my attempt and I will explain in detail below: